axibase/atsd/configuration/entity_groups.md

 The expression may refer to entity properties and [functions](#supported-functions) in order to find matching entities.

-> Expression-based groups are continuously updated by the server at a frequency specified with the `entity.group.update.schedule` setting.
+> Expression-based groups are continuously updated by the server within the interval specified with the `entity.group.update.interval` setting.

 #### Supported Functions